fonsecapeter/brass_mono/README.md

 From the root dir (assuming linux with apt pkg manager):

 - first run `bin/init` to set up the dependencies
+  - you can skip this if you cloned or pulled with `--recurse-submodules`
 - edit the svg font and save
 - run `bin/build` to build and zip the fonts with fontforge
 - run `bin/install` to install the fonts to your user account